 As mentioned above, mudjacking is susceptible to shifting due to erosion.

 Mudjacking can be less expensive than polyjacking.
 However, there is no guarantee that the mudjacking process will not fail or need to be repeated.
 Polyjacking can last longer than the structure surrounding the concrete slab.
-Although polyjacking can be more expensive upfront, the long-term advantages make this option both more permanent and the more cost-effective choice.
+Although polyjacking can be more expensive upfront, the long-term advantages make this option both a more permanent and a more cost-effective choice.

-If you’re ready to level your driveway, sidewalk, patio, or pool surround, and eliminate the pesky trip hazards and speed bumps around your home, please give us a call at Leveled Concrete for a Free Quote.
+If you’re ready to level your driveway, sidewalk, patio, or pool surround, and eliminate the pesky trip hazards and speed bumps around your home, please give us a call at Leveled for a Free Quote.

-If you are considering a concrete repair like grinding or a replacement like repouring your concrete slab, give us a call at 832-995-2000, and Leveled Concrete and we can schedule a free inspection to help walk you through your options.
+If you are considering a concrete repair like grinding or a replacement like repouring your concrete slab, give us a call at 832-995-2000, and Leveled and we can schedule a free inspection to help walk you through your options.